-Nathan Daniel Novack is a native to Kansas.
-He has been producing artwork for the past 23 years.
-He has observed many artists through his college experiences, classmates, and professors.
-After receiving his associates degree at Garden City Community College, he attended Kansas University where he studied graphic design then transitioned into art education.
-He received his Bachelors of Fine Arts and Bachelors of Science in Education from Fort Hays State University.
-Nathan has been teaching high school and middle school art for the past 14 years.
+Nathan Novack is a native to the extreme corner of the Midwest located within 70 miles from what is known as the West and Southwest regions.
+He received his Associates Degree in Fine Arts at Garden City Community College then attended Kansas University where he studied graphic design and transitioned into art education.
+After receiving his Bachelors of Fine Arts and Bachelors of Science in Education from Fort Hays State University, Nathan taught high school and middle school art for 14 years.
 Here, he has learned just as much from his students as they have learned from him.
-He is intrigued by the untapped talents and minds of the students when creating art.
-Believing there is art for everyone, whether two-dimensional or three-dimensional, Nathan enjoys observing student’s development into the realization of their gifts; this generates an ongoing need for art, no matter what their prior skills or experiences have been.
+He is intrigued by the untapped talents and minds of the students when creating, believing that there is art for everyone, whether two-dimensional or three-dimensional, abstract or representational.
+Nathan continues to progress in his professional artist status.
+As he explores the many paths for fulfillment of a painter, he is drawn to many representational artists.

-Growing up on a rural setting with minimal farm animals and structures, I developed this sense of observation and importance of the rural life.
-In assistance, I spent many years prepping and painting in and out of residential houses to work through a big portion of education.
-Here, on a large scale I developed an understanding of process, layers, color, lighting and texture, most importantly, problem solving.
+Growing up on the rural landscape of western civilization with minimal farm animals and structures, I developed this sense of observation and engagement within rural life and brink connections to nature and its wildlife.
+In assistance, with a family business I spent many years prepping and painting in and out of residential houses to work through a big portion of education.
+Here, on a large scale I developed an understanding of process, layers, color, lighting and texture, most importantly problem solving.
 These experiences of painting and those improved skills were used to enhance the condition of structures.
-Now I want to depict the physical condition of structures that contain such character and rawness of the rural life through the visual arts.
-From the peeling paint to the wood rot to the rusted and fallen objects as well as financial turmoil.
-Stories we are, encountered and become through places like this as a wrinkle of time with the sense of purpose.
+Now I want to depict the physical condition of structures and nature that contain such character and rawness of the western culture through the visual arts.